tensor4all/xfac/docs/api/api2.md

-# Factorize a continuous function using natural grid
+# Factorize a function on the continuous using natural grid

 ```{eval-rst}